dxc-technology/online-devops-dojo/CONTRIBUTING.md

-# Contributing to the Online DevOps Dojo trainings
+# Contributing to the Online DevOps Dojo training

 We :heart: [Pull Requests](https://help.github.com/articles/about-pull-requests/) for fixing or adding content.
 Thanks for your contribution!